chimericdream/worldofpannotia.com/src/_wondrous_items/ioun-stones.md

   marketPriceSpecial: ""
   weight: ""
   description: |
     These crystalline stones always float in the air and must be within 3 feet of their owner to be of any use.
-When a character first acquires a stone, she must hold it and then release it, whereupon it takes up a circling orbit 1d3 feet from her head.
+When a character first acquires a stone, she must hold it and then release it, whereupon it takes up a circling orbit {% die_roll 1 3 0 %} feet from her head.
 Thereafter, a stone must be grasped or netted to separate it from its owner.
 The owner may voluntarily seize and stow a stone (to keep it safe while she is sleeping, for example), but she loses the benefits of the stone during that time. _Ioun stones_ have AC 24, 10 hit points, and hardness 5.

     |---
     | Color | Shape | Effect | Market Price